upadesh/quicksand/README.md

 ## Release
 ###Change line-endings in lightgallery(.min).js via netbeans-plugin
-Use the Line-Endings-plugin in Netbeans
+Use the Line-Endings-plugin in Netbeans 'Show and change line-endings'
-	Show and change line-endings
-		Version: 1.3
-		Source: Plugin Portal

-		Plugin Description
-		Shows the line endings of the currently edited file in the statuc bar, and allows to change them,

 ### Adjust line-endings
 - js/lightgallery/lightgallery.min.js